GlideAngle/flare-timing/README.md

 ## Usage

 See the separate discussion of [building](BUILDING.md) and [testing](TESTING.md).
+We'll outline the steps here for getting inputs and outputs, doing the scoring and hosting the comp locally.

 Let's start with some preparatory work on the FS comp file, the `*.fsdb`.
 This will often contain sensitive personal information such as birthdays, phone numbers and notes.
 We'll also want to ready some data for comparisons between flare-timing and FS.